ryanholt/content-model/definitions.md

-#Content Type Definitions
+#CONTENT TYPE DEFINITIONS

-##Activity
+##ACTIVITIES

-An *activity* is an outdoor pursuit that can be performed by the general public and ultimately benefits Wildlife Resources’ mission of conserving, enhancing and promoting wildlife.
+An **activity** is an outdoor pursuit that can be performed by the general public and ultimately benefits Wildlife Resources’ mission of conserving, enhancing and promoting wildlife.

 The promotion of these activities on the website—and when, where and how the public can take part in them—must be justified in at least one of two ways: